How will this work?

-Based on this past research, Virufy is developing an AI algorithm that can be used to accurately predict a COVID-19 infection within minutes based on recordings of cough sounds.
+Based on past research, Virufy is developing an AI algorithm that can be used to accurately predict a COVID-19 infection within minutes based on recordings of cough sounds.
 However, as opposed to previous COVID-19 cough research that targeted the US population, Virufy aims to collect data from multiple sites across the globe.
 As a student-run initiative with volunteers spanning several countries, Virufy is developing a COVID-19 diagnostic model with greater racial and spatial inclusivity through data that includes a range of ethnicities and community-specific phonological differences.

-Currently, Virufy has developed a model with an 85% accuracy with clinical data derived from several countries and spanning multiple ethnicities.
+Currently, Virufy has developed a model with an 80% accuracy from clinical data derived from several countries and spanning multiple ethnicities.
 However, while our model is of high accuracy, we recognize that this is not enough.
 We need your cough in order to refine our model and ultimately develop a free COVID-19 diagnostic model that can easily and instantly provide a COVID-19 diagnosis through a smartphone application.